Types of septic tank systems

 It is important that you follow the manufacturer’s guidelines to make sure the system works properly at all times.

-Primary treatment is composting, for example Worm Farms.
-These systems require care to ensure the composting system is operating properly.
-Some systems require grey water to be treated separately.
+These systems require care to ensure the composting system is operating properly and some systems require grey water to be treated separately, or a secondary treatment process.

 Septic tank with sand filter